 That phrase gets to the center of it.
 Dine's objects are familiar, but they are not neutral.
 A bathrobe can stand in for the body.
 A set of tools can become memory, masculinity, labor, or inherited touch.
 The heart can look universal and deeply private at once.
 In Dine's hands, repetition does not flatten meaning.
 It deepens attachment.

 That is why the archived post's focus on hearts was too narrow.
-The real story is about emotional transfer from person to object and back again.
+The deeper story is about emotional transfer from person to object and back again.

 It is also why Dine's work often feels warmer than standard shorthand about Pop would suggest.
 He was less interested in the circulation of images than in the stubborn residue left by use.
 His art does not merely ask what objects mean in culture.
 It asks what objects remember.